-Ibalizumab is an investigational drug that is being studied for the treatment of HIV infection.
+Ibalizumab is an investigational drug that is being studied for the treatment and prevention of HIV infection.4

-Ibalizumab is currently being studied in Phase II clinical trials.2
+Ibalizumab is currently being studied in a Phase IIb clinical trial.2

-A Phase I study of ibalizumab given by subcutaneous (SC) injection to healthy volunteers has been completed.
-(An SC injection is placed under the skin.)6
+Ibalizumab has also been studied as a medicine for HIV prevention.
+A Phase I study looking at the safety of ibalizumab given by subcutaneous (SC) injection to at-risk, HIV-uninfected adults has been completed.
+(An SC injection is placed under the skin.)8

 In the 24-week Phase IIb study discussed under the previous question, the most common side effects reported were the following: rash, diarrhea, headache, and nausea.
-Most side effects were considered mild to moderate.5
+Most side effects were considered mild to moderate.7

 Because ibalizumab is still being studied, information on possible side effects of the drug is not complete.
 As testing of ibalizumab continues, additional information on possible side effects will be gathered.